SolemmaLLC/ClimateStudioDocs/docs/revitImporter.rst

 Combining Multiple Revit Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We Recommend Import each Revit model in their own Rhino file, make changes to layer organization as needed, then combine the Rhino Files.
+Import each Revit model in their own Rhino file, make changes to layer organization as needed, then combine the Rhino Files.
 This way, when re-importing (overwriting) each Revit file to their own Rhino file, the manual layer organization will be remembered.

 Alternatively you may Import another .cse file and select **Keep Current Model** when asked.
 The combined Rhino file CANNOT run a overwrite import as multiple Rhino Objects are identified with the same Revit Element ID.